tc39/proposal-temporal/docs/calendar.md

 None of the above methods need to be called directly except in specialized code.
 They are called indirectly when using `Temporal.PlainDate.from()`, `Temporal.PlainDateTime.from()`, `Temporal.PlainYearMonth.from()`, and `Temporal.PlainMonthDay.from()`.

+A custom implementation of these methods would convert the calendar-space arguments to the ISO calendar, and return an object created using `new constructor(...isoArgs)`.
+(This allows it to create custom subclasses of the built-in Temporal objects.)

 For example:

 ```javascript